 If I asked on a good day, I suppose he would say, “You’ll understand when you get older.”

-And like so many times before, The Old Man was right on that one.
+Like so many times before, The Old Man was right on that one.
 I understand.
 I understand because there are times (like now) when I come home after a long day.
-I sit at my dinner table, often eating re-heated food, and thinking about the bills I need to cover for the week.
+I sit at my dinner table, often eating re-heated food and thinking about the bills I need to cover for the week.